spcl/.github/profile/gsoc.md

 This intermediate program representation exposes where a program moves how much data and allos a programmer to interactively optimize the application by applying simple, pre-defined "transformations" from a library.
 DaCe comes with a Visual Studio Code extension that lets you interact with programs and optimize them.
 You can see a demonstration of this [here](https://github.com/spcl/dace-vscode).

-* [[Radio-DaCe] Data-Centric Frequency Domain Optimizations](#radio-dace-data-centric-frequency-domain-optimizations)
 * [[SLEEF in DaCe] Vectorization using SLEEF in DaCe](#sleef-in-dace-vectorization-using-sleef-in-dace)
-* [[Mpi4py in DaCe] Add support for Mpi4py in DaCe](#mpi4py-in-dace-add-support-for-mpi4py-in-dace)

-#### [Radio-DaCe] Data-Centric Frequency Domain Optimizations
-* **Description**: [GNU Radio](https://github.com/gnuradio/gnuradio) is a large, open-source software development toolkit that provides signal processing blocks to implement software defined radios.
-Today, SDRs are being considered in several scenarios, ranging from 5G wireless mobile networks and Cloud Radio Access Networks, to radar communications.
-To match the real-time constraints typical of such scenarios, SDRs have stringent requirements in terms of throughput and latency.
-GNU Radio provides a flowgraph-oriented approach and a comprehensive library of processing blocks that can be readily combined to make complex signal processing applications.
-The goal of this project is to leverage [DaCe](https://spcldace.readthedocs.io/en/latest/) and its optimization potential to significantly improve the efficiency and performance of complex signal processing pipelines defined in GNU Radio by, among other things, leveraging more degrees of parallelism.
-* **Expected outcome**: Implementing existing GNU Radio processing blocks as DaCe libraries and constructing an interface to let DaCe call native GNU Radio processing blocks.
-* **Skills required**: Python and C++.
-Basic experience with performance measurements and statistics is beneficial.
-* **Project size** - 350 hours (large).
-* **Difficulty** - Difficult.
-* **Mentor(s)**: Philipp Schaad (philipp.schaad [at] inf.ethz [.] ch), [phschaad @ GitHub](https://github.com/phschaad), Tiziano De Matteis (tiziano.dematteis [at] inf.ethz [.] ch)
-* **Entry task**: Create a simple DaCe program through Python and run it.

 #### [SLEEF in DaCe] Vectorization using SLEEF in DaCe
 * **Description**: Modern processors offer extensive vectorization options.
 Writing code that can successfully vectorized often involves additional development work targeted towards particular hardware, imposing significant portability and maintainability challenges.
 [SLEEF](https://github.com/shibatch/sleef) is a library that implements vectorized versions of standard C math functions, providing a simpler and more portable alternative.
 The goal of this project is to leverage SLEEF to provide efficient vectorization options within the [DaCe](https://spcldace.readthedocs.io/en/latest/) framework.